LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 - [https://www.atlassian.com/blog/archives/creating_optimal_reviews](https://www.atlassian.com/blog/archives/creating_optimal_reviews)
 	-	do not overload the code review (e.g. too many files) - this causes [less time spent per file](http://atlassianblog.wpengine.com/developer/assets_c/2011/07/mt-perfile-thumb-500x264-7288.png)
 	-	do not review with too many reviewers
+	-	split reviews if they are independent parts

 ## [JetBrains Best Practices](https://blog.jetbrains.com/upsource/2018/08/30/code-review-best-practices/)
 1. The reviewer should not concern about whether the code compiles or not, so provide an automated CI-pipeline to guarantee compiling and tested code.